nielsberglund/nielsblogsource/content/post/2023-03-19-develop-a-real-time-leaderboard-using-kafka-and-azure-data-explorer---i.md

 ```
 **Code Snippet 5:** *Ingestion Mapping*

 The code in *Code Snippet 5* shows how you create a JSON ingestion mapping, naming it `gameplay_json_mapping`.
-You see how the columns in the table are mapped against the event fields, where `$` represents the event's root.

 After running the code in *Code Snippet 5*, you can check that the mapping exists executing: `.show table GamePlay ingestion mappings`, which returns all mappings for that table.